Written byConnie Yang

 Summary: This post fully introduces how to restart and force restart a Mac.
-Restarting Mac is known as the simplest way to let your Mac back to normal when it runs slow, overheats, etc.
+Restarting your Mac is known as the simplest way to let your Mac back to normal when it runs slow, overheats, freezes, etc. - From iBoysoft

-However, if your Mac is not responding, you can't fix the frozen Mac with a normal restart.
+However, if your Mac is not responding, you can't move the cursor and fix the frozen Mac with a normal restart.
 In this case, you have to force restart your Mac.
 Force restart enables a problematic Mac that cannot recognize the restart command to reboot compulsorily.

-If your computer not performs well, like MacBook Pro screen is flickering, reboot it will help it back to normal.
-You can follow one of the ways below to restart your iMac, MacBook Pro, or MacBook Air.
+If your computer does not perform well, like MacBook Pro screen is flickering, reboot it will help it back to normal.
+You can follow one of the ways below to reboot your iMac, MacBook Pro, or MacBook Air.

 Restart a Mac through the Apple menu bar